Camp Starfish Youth Service Weekend Information

-We will be staying in 6-10 person cabins at Camp Starfish.
+We will be staying in cabins at Camp Starfish.
 Housing assignments will be decided after we have a complete list of participants.
-Food will be communally prepared.
+Food will be provided.

-All participating youths and parent's of participating youths must complete the covenant below and must have completed the registration and other RE release forms.
-The release forms can be found HERE.
+All participating youth and their parents/guardians must complete the covenant below and must submit the RE release form which can be found HERE.

 We suggest you bring old clothes for the work projects as they may get dirty, torn, or painted on.
 Be prepared for a range of weather.
 Daytime temps should be in the 60’s-70’s, but may be cooler if it rains.
 Nights are likely to be chilly.
 Please bring only one bag for clothes, etc. and one bag for all bedding.
 Please label everything you bring!